 If Jesus is the answer to all life’s questions.

-If Jesus satisfies every longing a soul has.
+If Jesus satisfies every deepest longing of every person.

 If Jesus will clean up and change sinners.